WoodrowShigeru/optimize-svg/README.md

 　​

+## Configuration

+`CONFIG_KEEP_HIDDEN_NODES`
+: Do not remove hidden nodes.

+`CONFIG_KEEP_WHITESPACE`
+: Do note remove whitespace between nodes.

+　​

 ## What it can't do

-* Detect if an element is hidden only via a computed property; for example:
+* Detect whether an element is hidden only via a computed property; for example:

 ```html
 <style>.hidden{display:none}</style>